emorycpa/JSCPA/README.md

 If you want to make sure that all modules have been installed successfully, you can run `npm list` to list all installed modules and messages.

-## User Guideline
+## How to Use

-Type `gulp` in root directory of repository folder, then enter answers to questions (Type your answer then hit `Enter` on keyboard).
+Just type `gulp` in root directory of repository folder, then enter answers to questions (Type your answer then hit `Enter` on keyboard).
 You are done!

 <img src="readme/tty.gif" width="600"/>